Civic-military dictatorship of Uruguay: Political situation

-Between 1968 and 1971, expenses the on military doubled from 13.3% of the national budget to 26.2% while expenses on education fell from 24.3% to 16%.
+Between 1968 and 1971, expenses on the military doubled from 13.3% of the national budget to 26.2% while expenses on education fell from 24.3% to 16%.

 As a sitting president, Pacheco faced a constitutional ban on consecutive terms under article 152 of the constitution.
 However, on the same day as the general election, a double-referendum was held.
 One of the proposals, put forward by the Colorado party, would have amended the constitution to allow a sitting president to run for re-election.
 However, it was rejected.
-Additionally, presidential candidate Líber Seregni received the backing of the newly-created Broad Front, a coalition of over a dozen left-wing parties.
+Additionally, presidential candidate Líber Seregni received the backing of the newly created Broad Front, a coalition of over a dozen left-wing parties.
 He received 18.3% of the vote, the most of any third-party candidate in that election.
-Though outlawed in 1973, the Broad Front later out forth candidates such as former presidents Tabaré Vázquez (2005-2010, 2015-2020) and José Mujica (2010-2015), a former member of the Tupamaro urban guerrilla.
+Though outlawed in 1973, the Broad Front later put forth candidates such as former presidents Tabaré Vázquez (2005–2010, 2015–2020) and José Mujica (2010–2015), a former member of the Tupamaro urban guerrilla.

 National Party candidate Wilson Ferreira Aldunate received the most votes of any individual candidate.
 However, the combined Colorado vote of 41% exceeded the combined National vote of 40.2% (just over 12,000 votes.)
 Under the Ley de Lemas system in effect at the time, the highest-finishing candidate of the party that won the most votes was elected president.
-As a result, Pacheco's hand-picked successor Juan Maria Bordaberry became president, even though he personally received around 60,000 fewer votes than Ferreira.
+As a result, Pacheco's hand-picked successor Juan María Bordaberry became president, even though he personally received around 60,000 fewer votes than Ferreira.